isc-projects/stork/doc/dev/devel.rst

 To avoid the merge conflict on the ChangeLog file, we introduced in Stork an experimental way to update this file.

-The ChangeLog entry related to the particular commit is no longer added directly to the ``ChangeLog.md`` file.
+The ChangeLog entry related to a particular merge request is no longer added directly to the ``ChangeLog.md`` file.
 Instead of it, the changelog note should be saved in a new file in the ``/changelog_unreleased`` directory.
 The name of the file should include the GitLab issue number to ensure the filename is unique for all merge requests.

 The content of the file should omit the entry number.
-It means the format is:
+The format is:

 .. code-block::